logzio/logz-docs/_source/index.md

     # url: "#" #/getting-started/overview/index.html
     # icon: blocks.svg

+  - title: Logz.io quick start guide
+    description: Learn how to make the most out of the Logz.io platform
+    url: /getting-started.htmlס
+    li-class: li-dashboard

   - title: Send your data
     description: All the different ways to send your data to Logz.io
     url: /shipping/